 “I don’t take anything for granted, and I don’t try to be somebody who I am not.” -Cliff Wolosin

 In 2018, we caught up again with Cliff and filmed a walk around tour of his shop.
 We also talked a little bit more about the original filming we did with him.
 Cliff joked about originally agreeing to do the video to help us out and had no idea his video would end up being so popular.
-He is really excited to see his video reach the milestone of 3 million views!
+He is really excited to see his video reach millions of views!

 While traveling in Turkey in 2010 we filmed this video in Istanbul at Yasemin’s Barbers.
 I was specifically looking for a barber shop in the Grand Bazaar because it’s one of the oldest covered markets in the world.
 It is huge with more than 4,000 shops and dates back to the 15th century.